TOEFL 2026 Score Guide

 Band to CEFR alignment and old scale equivalences: ets.org/toefl/test-takers/ibt/scores.html

 The two most important bands to know Band 4.5 is the practical standard for most competitive international university applications worldwide.
 It corresponds to CEFR B2/C1 and is roughly equivalent to the old score of 83 to 94.
 Band 5.0 is the threshold for the most selective programs — top US universities, leading European business schools, and competitive graduate programs.
 It corresponds to CEFR C1 and roughly to the old score of 95 to 106.
-Know which of these two is your target before you build your preparation plan.
+Know which of these two is your target before you build your preparation plan using the PrepDrills TOEFL app.

 Why section scores matter as much as your overall band